rudrasecure/aws_neo4j_map/README.md

 * (sn)-[:CONTAINS]->(s): The snapshot includes the information about the security group.
 * (i)-[:TAGGED {timestamp: datetime()}]->(t): The EC2 instance is tagged with a specific tag at a certain time.
 * (sn)-[:CONTAINS]->(t): The snapshot includes the information about the tag.
+* (rv:VPC)-[:PEERED_TO {timestamp: datetime()}]->(av:VPC): Represents a peering relationship between two VPCs, i.e., the requester VPC (rv:VPC) is peered to the accepter VPC (av:VPC).
+The timestamp indicates when this relationship was added to the database.
+Tags will indicate the reason for this peering, or the name - through which the reason should be inferable

 * (r)-[:HAS_SECURITYGROUP {timestamp: datetime()}]->(s): An AWS region has a specific security group at a particular time.